 Prithviraj Sukumaran: Stardom, clout, fame exists outside of you

-You can only aspire to be a good actor or be good at whatever craft within cinema you are handling, says Prithviraj
+“Nobody becomes a star.
+You can only aspire to be a good actor or be good at whatever craft within cinema you are handling.Everything else is territory.
+People give you tags.
+People think of you as stars.
+But that exists outside of you.”

 MUMBAI: Actor-filmmaker Prithviraj Sukumaran has shared his two cents on stardom and said one can only aspire to be a good actor or be good at whatever craft within cinema you are handling.